cleesmith/Transcriber/README.md

 pip install yt_dlp
 ```

-## 1. Since insanely-fast-whisper only does audio; copy link to a youtube video about whatever
+## 1. Since insanely-fast-whisper only does audio; copy link to a youtube video into:

-## 2. copy link to youtube video into:
 ```
 import os
 from yt_dlp import YoutubeDL